Skip to main content

 note

-Any new device seen that has not explicitly been assigned to a custom cohort will be part of the default cohort.
-To pre-create devices assigned to a specific cohort check out our api-docs.
+Any new device seen that has not explicitly been assigned to a custom Cohort will be part of the default Cohort.
+To pre-create devices assigned to a specific Cohort check out our api-docs.

 In the application, navigate to FleetCohorts.
-Click on the picker under next to the default cohort under "Target Release", select the Release to activate and you will be prompted with options that can be performed for the Release.
+Click on the picker under next to the default Cohort under "Target Release", select the Release to activate and you will be prompted with options that can be performed for the Release.

 Query for OTA Payload